 The Pacific Women Lead design framework outlines Australia’s regional investment to advance gender equality in the Pacific ($170 million over 5 years, 2021-2026).

 The program goal is that Pacific women and girls, in all their diversity, are safe and equitably share in resources, opportunities and decision-making, with men and boys.

 - Pacific regional partners increase the effectiveness of regional gender equality efforts.

 The framework is available on the DFAT website: https://www.dfat.gov.au/publications/development/pacific-women-lead-design-framework

 The Design Team includes representatives from DFAT, Pacific Women Support Unit, Pacific Women Advisory Board, and the Pacific Community (SPC).
 This has lent gender technical and Pacific expertise to the design process, and supported the objective of co-design with key regional partners.
 For more information:

 - Online: Pacific Women Lead Design – FAQs

 The Design Team’s targeted consultations with the Pacific Women Advisory Board and other stakeholders across the region sought ideas and suggestions on the new program.
-These consultations gathered inputs for the overall program and on the three general themes of:
+These consultations gathered inputs for the overall program and on key general themes of: